Frans Hooijmaijers: Murders and arrest

-During his tenure at the Lückerheide Clinic, a total of 325 patients died, with approximately 259 of them being highly suspicious while the remaining 112 were considered less so.
-This was considered highly unusual, as during the same period, only 78 patients died in other wards on which Hooijmaijers was not active.
+During his tenure at the Lückerheide Clinic, a total of 325 patients died, with approximately 259 of them being considered doubtful and 112 considered highly suspicious.
+The number of deaths was considered highly unusual, as during the same period, only 78 patients died in other wards on which Hooijmaijers was not active.
 As a murder weapon, he would use syringes filled with either insulin or valium, as those substances were hard to trace and the deaths appeared more natural.
-When the victim was injected, their brain cells would cease to function properly, messing up their breathing and heart rhythm and leading them into a coma.
+When the victim was injected, their brain cells would cease to function properly, altering their breathing and heart rhythm and leading them into a coma.

-In August 1975, the family of a 89-year-old woman named Mrs. Braams filed a complaint to the hospital, claiming that her death was highly unusual.
+In August 1975, the family of an 89-year-old woman named Mrs. Braams filed a complaint to the hospital, claiming that her death was highly unusual.
 An internal investigation was launched, which eventually led to Hooijmaijers.
 On August 14, he and his wife were arrested, with his guilt further reinforced when the authorities found jewellery belonging to the victims in their home.
 Hooijmaijers' mother, Maria, would also be arrested on the unrelated charge of poisoning her second husband with arsenic, for which she was sentenced to 8 months imprisonment.
 During his detention, Hooijmaijers confessed to killing 15 of his patients, but denied the remaining charges.